Tooth polishing: Air-powder polishing

 Air-powder polishing is used with a specially designed handpiece.
 This device is called Prophy-jet.
 It delivers an air-powder slurry of warm water and sodium bicarbonate for polishing.
 It is very effective for the removal of extrinsic stains and soft deposits.
 There are several contraindications for air polishing.
-These include: sodium restricted diet, hypertension, respiratory illnesses, infectious diseases, chronic kidney disease, Addison's or Cushing's disease, and some medications (mineralocorticoid steroids, anti-diuretics, potassium supplements).
+These include: sodium restricted diet, hypertension, respiratory illnesses, infectious diseases, chronic kidney disease, Addison's or Cushing's disease, and some medications (mineralocorticoid steroids, antidiuretics, potassium supplements).

+Laser-assisted polishing

+Laser-assisted tooth polishing is an emerging technique that utilizes laser technology to enhance the removal of plaque and stains from tooth surfaces, aiming to minimize enamel loss compared to traditional methods.
+A recent study indicated that Erbium:yttrium-aluminum-garnet (Er:YAG) laser treatment could create a smoother enamel surface compared to conventional polishing methods.

-Selective Polishing
+Selective polishing

 Current evidence suggest that prophylactic polishing is only necessary when extrinsic stain is present on the tooth surface.
 This suggests that tooth polishing should be based on the clients individual needs.
 Previously, tooth polishing was a service provided at every hygiene appointment, due to this many patients expect this as part of the routine care.
 This has placed dental professionals into an ethical dilemma on whether or not this service should be provided.

-Extrinsic Stain
+Extrinsic stain

 Many factors may lead to discoloration of the external layer of the tooth called the enamel.
 Foods and beverages such as coffee, tea, and red wine can stain the enamel.
 Chromogenic bacteria found in plaque that is left behind due to poor oral hygiene can also cause staining.
 Other external factors that can lead to extrinsic staining are smoking, some antimicrobial rinses, and environmental working conditions where there is exposure to metallic dust.
 In most circumstances this stain can be removed by prophylactic polishing.

-Adverse Effects
+Adverse effects

 Teeth

 This outermost fluoride rich layer of enamel is removed when tooth polishing is provided.
 The mineral components of saliva and polishing pastes containing fluoride can assist in remineralizing this outer layer.
 The enamel surface is strong enough to withstand repeated tooth polishing, but it should be avoided on newly erupted teeth, exposed root surfaces and areas of demineralization.
 If polishing does occur on these surfaces, fluoride therapy can minimize the risk of dental caries.
-Excessive pressure can lead to frictional heat that may cause pulpal discomfort or necrosis of the dental pulp.
+Excessive pressure can lead to frictional heat that may cause discomfort or necrosis of the dental pulp.

 Restorations

 Surfaces of restorations may be damaged by conventional tooth polishing with prophylactic paste.
-Materials such as gold, amalgam, composite, porcelain and titanium implants can be polished by using specifically designed pastes such as those that contain rouge, tripoli, cuttle, emery, coarse pumice to prevent roughened or scratched surfaces.
+Materials such as gold, amalgam, composite, porcelain, and titanium implants can be polished by using specifically designed pastes such as those that contain rouge, tripoli, cuttle powder, emery, or coarse pumice to prevent roughened or scratched surfaces.
 It is important to refer to manufacturer's directions before using any product on dental restorations.

-Soft Tissues
+Soft tissues

 Trauma to soft tissues may result from improper technique or prior inflammation of tissues.
 Particles within the prophylactic paste can go below the gumline and cause inflammation or delayed healing.